 But perhaps the most popular conversion program in the industry remains Calibre, which converts documents to both MOBI and EPUB.
 It is free, versatile, and works for both Mac and PC as more than a simple e-book converter.

 If all this sounds like more trouble than it’s worth, it may be easier to reach out to a conversion service, which charges a flat fee to convert text into e-book.
 Providers of this service include BookBaby, eBook Architects, Bowker, and 52 Novels.
-Smashwords offers its own referrals for e-book formatters at www.smashwords.com/list.
+Smashwords offers its own referrals for e-book formatters.

 Final Steps to Publication

 Before uploading, be sure to preview each file format on its respective devices (Kindle, Nook, Kobo, etc.).
-For those who do not have access to the devices, Kindle Previewer from Amazon and Nook Everywhere from Barnes & Noble allow for desktop-based previews of the files and can be downloaded for free.
+For those who do not have access to the devices, Kindle Previewer (or the Kindle Previewer 3, in beta stage) from Amazon and Preview from in Nook Press’ Manuscript Editor allow for desktop-based previews of the files and can be downloaded for free.
 With your cover and your e-book file, uploading just takes a couple minutes.
 Authors are asked to provide basic information such as name and address for royalty payment, as well as the book’s metadata.